 What Happens During a Dental Extraction?

-Here at our offices in Humble, Texas, we take our time to ensure that any patients in need of a dental extraction are aware of what’s going to happen during the process.
+Here at our office in Humble, Texas, we take our time to ensure that any patients in need of a dental extraction are aware of what’s going to happen during the process.
 We want you to be able to make an informed decision, and to know that an extraction doesn’t have to be a painful and stressful thing to go through.

 A dental extraction can be a very simple process, and most patients are able to go home within an hour or two.
 Your dentist will tell you ahead of time what to expect during your dental extraction, as there’s a chance you’ll have special dental needs that require taking care of during the process.
 For example, if you live with certain chronic conditions, or if you’re taking certain types of medicine.